-Some years back, I'd closed a huge cross border M&A deal.
+Some years back, I had closed a huge cross border M&A deal.
 Because of its size and complexity, it drew the attention of senior management, and as a result, I got an accelerated promotion (I think).

-More than just the vote of confidence at the workplace, the project gave me breadth to exercise a great deal of autonomy throughout the negotiation process.
-Although fairly junior at that point in time, I was effectively thrown into the deep end of the pool to learn on the job.
+More than just the vote of confidence at the workplace, the project gave me the breadth to exercise a great deal of autonomy throughout the negotiation process.
+Although being relatively 'junior' at that point in time, I was effectively thrown into the deep end of the pool to learn on the job.

 I ran negotiations with various stakeholders in the project, piloted the financial model between two contesting bidders and coordinated the work streams between the stakeholders and lawyers.
 It wasn't a perfect process: I mucked up some of the translation at some of the meetings between the parties, ran into impasses at negotiations where I felt helpless, and broke some parts of the financial model.

-Bankers who work on similar multi-million M&A and IPO deals often wear these similar deal creds like a badge of honour when they speak to their peer or at interviews.
-Some of them unfortunately become arrogant and get carried away by the false impression that they are highly sought after professionals just simply because they were on the deal team.
-I loosely coin this the 'hero mentality'.
+Bankers who work on similar multi-million M&A and IPO deals often wear these similar deal creds like a badge of honour when they speak to their peers or at interviews.
+A lot unfortunately become arrogant and get carried away by the disillusionment that they are highly sought after professionals just simply because they were on the deal team.
+I loosely coin this as the 'hero mentality'.

-It is also this misplaced sense of glory and pride that makes bankers arrogant.
-The hero mentality also leads many disgruntled employees from large organizations into starting their own business, falling flat on their faces and realizing later that it is not that easy after all.
+It is this misplaced sense of glory and pride that makes bankers arrogant.
+The hero mentality also leads many disgruntled employees from large organizations into starting their own business, who would then realize after falling flat on their faces and that once you jettison the big bank brand off your shoulders, it is not that easy after all.

-When you are operating your own advisory firm, your clients work with you because of who you are personally.
-You no longer wear the brand of a global institution.
-You have a significantly smaller reach and network.
-No one in the market knows you unless you have a personal dealing with them.
+When you are operating your own firm, clients work with you choose you because of who you are personally.
+You are the brand of your own business.
+You have a significantly smaller reach and network and no one in the market knows you unless you have a personal relationship with them.
 The strength and extent of these networks are often smaller and weaker than what you think they are.

 So if you think that you did a lot of work in executing that M&A deal and deserve more credit than the organization employing you, think again - you probably would not be able to pull it off without leveraging on the global network and brand that is on your name card.